Ian-Blanshard/MP2-Word-Game/README.md

 The large black background had some visual noise texture added to it to break up the large block of colour, this was created using [noise texture generator](https://www.noisetexturegenerator.com/)

 When I discovered the DOMSubtreeModified event listener need to be replaced I used [this site](https://developer.chrome.com/blog/mutation-events-deprecation/) and [this site](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to learn about mutation events.

+To validate whether a word in the English language I used a free [dictionary API available here](https://dictionaryapi.dev/)

 ***